ved-sharma/Invadopodia-tracker/README.md

 Noise tolerance, Delta noise tolerance and Max iterations are the next three parameters, which are set by default and change automatically when the user runs the plugin.
 These parameters were incorporated into the main user-interface of the plugin for advanced user to identify the problem in case the plugin is not tracking invadopodia properly.

 The information about length unit (e.g. pixels or microns) and the time it takes for the plugin to track the invadopodia appears in the log window and can be suppressed by checking the appropriate box.
 The information about invadopodia X-Y coordinates in each frame can be also be suppressed by checking the appropriate box.
 This comes in handy when user is only interested in invadopodia lifetimes.

-Here is a time-lapse movie of a mammary carcinoma MTLn3 cell (taken from ref 2), which was transfected with RFP-cortactin (a marker for invadopodia) and stimulated with epidermal growth factor (EGF).
-Within a few seconds of EGF stimulation, multiple invadopodia appear as seen by the RFP-cortactin rich dots.
-Three of such dots (i.e. invadopodia) were selected with a multi-point tool (in a frame close to the middle of the stack, where invadopodia were clearly visible) and Invadopodia tracker plugin was run.
-Movie shows tracked invadopodia in red circles.
-Time is in min:sec

-insert tracking movie

 ## Error messages
 **Error #1**